What is H.R. 1 and the Federal Changes to Medicaid?

 Six-month Eligibility Redetermination for Certain Beneficiaries

-Beginning December 31, 2026, low-income ages 19 through 64 who do not have a disability must have their Medicaid eligibility redetermined every 6 months instead of the traditional 12 months.
+Beginning December 31, 2026, some low-income adults ages 19 through 64 without disabilities (also known as the Medicaid expansion population) must have their Medicaid eligibility redetermined every 6 months instead of the traditional 12 months.

 This applies to those applying for or renewing their Medicaid coverage.